 Creating a guide

-Guidance for CMS editors on how to write and publish guide content on the University website
+Guidance for staff on creating guide content for the University website.

 You should use the guide content type if you need to:

 - explain how to use a University service

 - explain how to follow a University policy or procedure